ckanofskySchool/Collin.Github.io/_DailyJournal/DailyJournal.md

 Today, I took the 3D printed side plates for the gearbox and installed 1/2" hex falnged bearings into them to be ready for assembly.
 Sadly even though the gears arrived, I was unable to assemble the gearbox due to not having the correct hardware and shafts, so I instead made a BOM for what I still needed to get this gearbox up and running.

+## 11/18/2025 Outside of School

+After my robotics, I used a chop saw to cut 1/2

 ## 11/20/2025

 Today, I finished my Aspire topography toolpaths and updated my documentation to have more info on the CNC milling proccess and update some of the past days which were a bit behind on documentation.

+## 11/25-12/4/2025

+I will admit that I have not been doing day to day documentation recently, but this is because I am trying to make the most of my class time working on my capstone project.

+More specifically, I have been working on the gearbox for the Robopack.
+I bought the hardware I needed and put together my first gearbox test to see if the gearbox worked.
+Good news and bad news...
+The good news is that the gearbox works, and that the output looks like it will be the right.
+The bad news is that the gearbox was really loud, and at full speed it hurt my ears to be near it, so I definetly need to fix this.

+The first solution I tried was to lubricate  the gearbox, because lubricating the gearbox should  quiet the interaction of the gears and make everything run a bit more smoothly.
+This solution might have had an effect, but it was hard to tell because the gearbox was still really loud.

+When lubrication didn't have the effect I wanted, I started to suspect that maybe the gear spacing was too close, and the extra forced contact was creating the extra noise.
+After some fidgeting and experimentation where I pushed the CIM motor away from the gearto add a small bit of space between the drive gear and the 1st gear, I noticed a significant decrease in noise.
+I tested this a few times, and decided to add some slop in the gearbox to relieve the tension between the gears.

+This added space between the gears significantly reduced the noise of the gearbox, but sadly when I made the change in CAD, I made the rookie mistake of not double the spacing due to a diamater dimension, not a radius dimension.
+Therefore, after two reprints and designs, I had finally gotten the noise of my gearbox to a low and acceptable level.